Skip to contents

 A named list where each element is a gene set.

-• Use a character vector when direction is unknown (unidirectional).
+• Use a character vector when putative direction of change in expression of genes upon phenotype is unknown (unidirectional).

-• Use a data frame with columns gene and direction (values +1 for up, -1 for down) when direction is known (bidirectional).
+• Use a data frame with columns gene and direction (values +1 for up-, -1 for down-regulation) when direction is known (bidirectional).

 # Example